 Ear wax should only ever be removed by a fully-trained professional.
 Leightons’ experienced audiologists use the latest technology to assess your hearing, and can remove any wax that may be obstructing your ear canal.
 It may occasionally be the case that ear drops need to be used for a brief period before removal to help soften the wax, although your audiologist will advise of this prior to your appointment.

 Wax is removed using one of the following methods:

 - Uses an instrument called a Jobson horn, which is a long and thin with a hoop or spoon-shaped tip

 - Suitable when the wax build-up is small and accumulated near the ear canal entrance

 - It involves the use of water to gently dislodge and flush out the earwax, and is safer than the previously used ‘syringing’ method

 - Useful when the wax build-up is larger and further into the ear canal

 Call us today

 At Leightons Opticians and Hearing Care, we offer a wax removal service that is gentle and effective, carried out by experts.
-With prices starting from only £50 for one ear, it’s affordable too.
+Ear Wax Removal costs £95 for both ears.